-You may appeal a decision by filing in the district court that you live in.
+The appeal is filed in the district court in the county where you live.
 Appeals must be filed within 30 days of the date of the decision.

 If you appeal, you will be required to obtain a transcript of the hearing at your expense.
 In an appeal, the judge will review the transcript and make a determination as to whether the Hearing Officer correctly applied the law, was arbitrary or capricious, acted within their authority, or if there are facts in evidence to support the conclusion of the Hearing Officer.
 An appeal is not a second hearing – if the judge determines that the Hearing Officer correctly applied the law, the Judge cannot change the decision.